Táin Bó

 The Táin Bó, or cattle raid (literally "driving-off of cows"), is one of the genres of early Irish literature.
-The medieval Irish literati organised their work into genres such as the Cattle Raid (Táin Bó), adventure (Echtra), the Voyage (Imram), the Feast (Fled or Feis), the Wooing (Tochmarc), the Conception (Compert) and the Death (Aided), rather than the familiar but relatively modern division into cycles.
+The medieval Irish literati classified their work into genres such as the Cattle Raid (Táin Bó), adventure (Echtra), the Voyage (Imram), the Feast (Fled or Feis), the Wooing (Tochmarc), the Conception (Compert) and the Death (Aided), rather than the familiar but relatively modern division into cycles.

 Táins

 Táin Bó Cúailnge, "the Cattle Raid of Cooley" or simply The Táin, is by far the best known to modern audiences.
 Likewise, this was the táin (gen. sing. tána, pl. táinte) best known to this literature's audience from the 11th to the 14th century and is the central story of the Ulster Cycle.
 Its likely this story had a similar prominence in the endemic oral literature before medieval Christian redactors put them in written form.

 There are also many lesser táinte.
 Some of these are known only by name, but most of them are extant and have been translated into the English language.
 Among these are the following: